Originally published June 2021. Updated April 2026.

 Why did you decide to open a coffee shop?

-Can you pinpoint a defining moment when the dream turned into reality?
-The point of no return?
+Can you pinpoint the moment the dream turned into reality?

-I guess signing the lease and handing over all your savings makes things pretty real.
-It’s definitely up there with the most stomach turning things you’re likely to ever do!
-However, we were so prepared, committed and ready to take the leap that it was also pretty exciting.
+Signing the lease and handing over all your savings makes things pretty real.
+It's definitely up there with the most stomach-turning things you're likely to ever do.
+But we were so prepared, committed, and ready to take the leap that it was also pretty exciting.

-The biggest challenge was, and remains, recruitment.
-The culture of the team is fundamental to success and hiring the wrong person can be a disaster.
-There seems to be a real shortage of quality hospitality staff (especially baristas) in London.
-It feels like it’s not a respected career option in the UK like it is in New Zealand or Australia and so you tend to get people that are just doing it to make ends meet, not because they love it.
-Trying to find good people that love working in the industry is so hard, yet so crucial, when your entire business relies on customer service.
+Recruitment – and it still is.
+The culture of the team is fundamental to success, and hiring the wrong person can be a disaster.
+There's a real shortage of quality hospitality staff in London, especially baristas.
+It feels like it's not a respected career option in the UK the way it is in New Zealand or Australia, so you tend to get people doing it to make ends meet rather than because they love it.
+Trying to find good people who genuinely care about the industry is so hard – yet so crucial when your entire business relies on customer service.